fifou5555/router_stay_co/readme.md

-ZTE MC801A
-#Auto-reconnect for ZTE MC801A 5G router
+# Auto-reconnect for ZTE MC801A 5G router

 Little script using Selenium that detect when the connection is down and reconnect automatically.